cadia-lvl/samromur-mfa/README.md

 # Preparation for Montreal Forced Alignment with Samromur dataset
-This tool is to align and segmentate a dataset of audio files to prepare it for Kaldi using Montreal Forced Alignment (MFA).
+This tool is to align and segmentate a dataset of audio files to prepare it for Kaldi ASR using Montreal Forced Alignment (MFA).

-The purpose of this tool is to automatically generate an acoustic model for the data and all the files required from audio files and the metadata.
-In the end, we will have a folder in the following structure.
+The purpose of this tool is to automatically generate aligned files using only the audio and metadata files.
+To make this, the toolkit can :
+- create and use an acoustic model (using all the data) to align the data ; or
+- use a pre-existing acoustic model to align the data.
+This tool have others features : it will create and save a lexicon and a dictionary of all the words inside the dataset, checks if the alignment has been correctly done for all the folders and proposes different options to the user.

 # Table of Contents
 - [Preparation for Montreal Forced Alignment with Samromur dataset](#preparation-for-montreal-forced-alignment-with-samromur-dataset)